VArbiter/CCExtensionKit/README.md

  but , as we all know , on the opposite side , `swift` was much better , easily to use , simple to unsderstand (though its haven't stable yet).

-  Someday , i find , that block , can actually can perform a style like swift , therefore `CCChainOperate ` was born (not complete yet , maybe , forever , but i'll try.).
+  Someday , i find , that block , can actually can perform a style like swift , therefore `CCChainOperate ` was born (not complete yet , maybe , forever , but I'll try.).

   Also , heavily inspired by react-Objc .